NFC Championship Game: History

 The first NFC Championship Game was played following the 1970 regular season after the merger between the NFL and the AFL.
 The game is considered the successor to the original NFL Championship, and its game results are listed with that of its predecessor in the annual NFL Record and Fact Book.
 Since the pre-merger NFL consisted of six more teams than the AFL (16 teams for the NFL and 10 for the AFL), a realignment was done as part of the merger to create two conferences with an equal number of teams: The NFL's Baltimore Colts, Cleveland Browns, and Pittsburgh Steelers joined the ten former AFL teams to form the AFC; while the remaining 13 pre-merger NFL clubs formed the NFC.

 Every NFC team has played in an NFC Championship at least once.
 The Seattle Seahawks, who have been members in both the AFC and the NFC, hold the distinction of appearing in both conference title games.
 Only the Detroit Lions have yet to win or host an NFC Championship Game.
 The San Francisco 49ers have the most losses in the NFC Championship Game at 11, along with most appearances at 19, and have hosted the most at 11.
 Both the Dallas Cowboys and 49ers have won the most NFC Championships at 8 each.

-The Los Angeles Rams and the Minnesota Vikings are the only two NFC teams to appear in at least one NFC Championship game in every decade since 1970.
+The Los Angeles Rams are the only NFC team to appear in at least one NFC Championship game in every decade since 1970.